Year 3: Monkey Class

 Construct pictograms, bar charts and tables.
 Recognise 2D and 3D shapes, angles, horizontal, vertical and parallel lines and be able to describe rotation in terms of right angles.
 Estimate answers to calculations involving money and be able to use the inverse to check answers.

-Topic – Sustainable Living
+Topic – Ancient Egypt

 - Art – Drawing from experience by choosing and using a range of mediums.